 A client for using, creating and sharing ArcGIS maps online.

-(Also a Blargh Labs project) A tool for creating customized Google maps from lists of addresses.
+(A Blargh Labs project) A tool for creating customized Google maps from lists of addresses.

 A cross-platform free and open source desktop geographic information systems (GIS) application that provides data viewing, editing, and analysis capabilities.

-An open-source software for visualizing and analyzing large networks graphs.
+Open-source software for visualizing and analyzing large networks graphs.

 Text Resources for Valuing/Evaluating DH Practices

 A report by Hilary Ballon (University Professor, Professor of Urban Studies and Architecture, NYU Wagner Graduate School of Public Service) and Mariët Westermann (Executive Vice President, Andrew W. Mellon Foundation, and former director/Paulette Goddard Professor, NYU Institute of Fine Arts).